paixaop/node-sodium/docs/low-level-api.md

 ## crypto_box_beforenm(pk, sk)

 Partially performs the computation required for both encryption and decryption of data.
-Use this function to speed up your encryption/decryption if you are going to send many messages between any pair of senders and recievers.
+Use this function to speed up your encryption/decryption if you are going to send many messages between any pair of senders and receivers.

 **Parameters**: